 Specific threat Indigenous and local residents of the NWT and Yukon hunt northern mountain caribou for subsistence.
 In addition, non-resident sport hunting occurs in the Mackenzie Mountains annually, mostly during the months of August and September.
 Resident harvest is almost exclusively of males.
 Non-resident hunters can only hunt mountain caribou with registered guides within outfitting concessions in the NWT.
 Non-resident and resident harvest is limited to one northern mountain caribou/year.
 There are eight outfitters operating in the NWT portion of mountain caribou range.
-There are no formally established limits on the total number of northern mountain caribou that each guide-outfitter can take each year.
+There are no formally established limits on the total number of northern mountain caribou that each guide- outfitter can take each year.
 Although resident and non-resident harvest is relatively low, it has increased in recent years.
 There is little information available on Indigenous harvest.
 Harvest and displacement are exacerbated by the use of ATVs, planes, and helicopters, and facilitated by trails.
 As a result, there is a lot of noise, a lot of habitat disturbance, and many disrespectful practices taking place, like wasting caribou meat and wounding animals.
 There is intensifying localized habitat destruction occurring in areas frequented by hunters on ATVs, which is increasing as off-road vehicles become more common and more capable of penetrating wilderness.
-The Howard's Pass access road is likely to contribute to recreational use of the Macmillan Pass area; staff of Nááts'ihch'oh National Park Reserve are already hearing of overland travel to Mile 222 facilitated by the road.
-There are also concerns about harvesting by boat in some parts of the Sahtú and reports in the Gwich'in region of skidooers chasing mountain caribou.
-Poor harvesting practices are tied to a lack of awareness and respect for Dene/Métis laws.
-This threat is already occurring and is causing serious impacts to subpopulations that can be accessed by roads.
-In the NWT, recreational activities beyond existing roads and trails is likely low.
-The changing relationship between people and caribou is a threat, as upkeep of the human side of the relationship (including travel to and through the area, harvest, and seeking/passing along information) is an important factor in monitoring and protecting caribou.
-Stress Increases in hunting pressure are tied to observed population declines and avoidance in some areas.
-Concentrated harvest associated with access roads could impact caribou in these localized areas.
+The Howard's Pass access road is likely to contribute to recreational use of the Macmillan Pass area; staff of Nááts'įhch'oh National Park Reserve are already hearing of overland travel to Mile 222 facilitated by the

+Overall level of concern Low-Medium - In some localized areas there could be a major impact.
+Causal certainty Low Probability High Timing Happening now Temporality Continuous Severity Unknown Extent Localized in the whole range of the species, but substantial in portions of the Redstone range, the largest subpopulation in the NWT could impact caribou in these localized areas.
 Overflights and helicopter activity can disturb and spook caribou.
 This is tied to population declines and vacated preferred habitats over the last several decades.
 The impact of habitat loss, and displacement due to human activity, is thought to expose caribou to greater health risks as a result of stress, nutrition, and higher levels of predation.
 Off-road vehicle use can also compact soil and damage underlying permafrost, resulting in damaged, muddy areas.
 Side trails then develop as users attempt to avoid the mud, resulting in further habitat damage.
-Extent Localized
+Stress Increases in hunting pressure are tied to observed population declines and avoidance in some areas.
+Concentrated harvest associated with access roads Dene/Métis laws.
+This threat is already occurring and is causing serious impacts to subpopulations that can be accessed by roads.
+In the NWT, recreational activities beyond existing roads and trails is likely low.
+The changing relationship between people and caribou is a threat, as upkeep of the human side of the relationship (including travel to and through the area, harvest, and seeking/passing along information) is an important factor in monitoring and protecting caribou. road.
+There are also concerns about harvesting by boat in some parts of the Sahtú and reports in the Gwich'in region of skidooers chasing mountain caribou.
+Poor harvesting practices are tied to a lack of awareness and respect for